 In addition to the amounts in the table above, the Company reimbursed expenses incurred by our directors in their conduct of the Board's business.
-No additional grants or payments were made to directors during fiscal 2022 for service on the Board.
-Other than the shares of restricted stock described above, there were no outstanding equity-based awards held by our non-employee directors or Mr. Owens as of September 30, 2022.
+No additional grants or payments were made to directors during fiscal 2023 for service on the Board.
+Other than the shares of restricted stock granted in November 2021 described above, there were no outstanding equity-based awards held by our non-employee directors or Mr. Owens as of September 30, 2023.
+For a discussion of outstanding equity awards held by Mr. Smith as of September 30, 2023, see the "Outstanding Equity Awards at Fiscal Year End" table above.